Written by Christopher Tack

 #3 Benefits Of Baobab To Reduce Fever

-A mash containing dried baobab tree bark has been suggested to have been used widely across Africa, India, Sri Lanka and the West Indies to treat fever in those who are unwell (9,13).
+A mash containing dried baobab tree bark has been suggested to have been used widely across Africa, India, Sri Lanka and the West Indies to treat fever (9,13).
 As such both the fruit and seeds are widely used as anti-pyretic agents (12-13).
 For example, baobab fruit pulp has been shown to reduce elevated body temperature by 1.94°C and shows similar effect as a usually administered anti-pyretic drug, acetylsalicylic acid (aspirin) (12).
-This benefit shows the significant effect consuming this super food can have on fever should you be unwell.
+This benefit shows the significant effect consuming this superfood can have on fever should you be unwell.

 The reams of scientific research investigating this super fruit demonstrate that the positive effects of baobab do not stop here.
 It has been found that baobab extract also as anti-microbial (15-16) and anti-viral medicinal properties (3, 17).
-Additionally, it has an effect in reducing diarrhoea when you are unwell (13,18).
 It is little wonder then why tribes throughout history have acclaimed this fruit for having such beneficial properties for their health.